List of Norfolk County Cricket Club grounds

 This is a list of grounds that Norfolk County Cricket Club have used since the formation of the club in 1876.
 The club has played minor counties cricket (Note: Since 2020, minor counties have been known as the National Counties of English and Welsh cricket.) since 1895 and played List A cricket from 1965 to 2003, using 13 home grounds during that time.
 Before the club was formed, an informal county team had played some matches, including six matches between 1820 and 1836 which were later given first-class cricket status.

 The county's first home minor counties fixture in 1895 was against Cambridgeshire at the County Ground, Lakenham in Norwich.
 Their first home List A match came 74 years later against Yorkshire in the 1969 Gillette Cup at the same venue.
 The County Ground, where cricket was first played in 1827, played host to the majority of Norfolk's home matches during the 20th century, before the club moved to Manor Park, Horsford at the beginning of the 21st century.
 That ground was used until the end of the 2024 season before the club moved its base to Barker's Lane in the Norwich suburb of Sprowston.

 The 13 grounds that Norfolk have used for home matches in List A or Minor Counties matches since 1876 are listed below.
 The club has played other matches at grounds in the county.
-Before the establishment of the Minor Counties Championship in 1895, matches against other county sides were played at Lakenham, at New Ground in Norwich and at the Norfolk County Ground in East Dereham.
+Before the establishment of the Minor Counties Championship in 1895, matches against other county teams were played at Lakenham, at New Ground in Norwich and at the Norfolk County Ground in East Dereham.